Hello! Please note that from March 2015 my website has moved to www.thewholeheartedcook.com I look forward to seeing you at my sparkly new site!

 Some might say I’m crazy but in 2012 I was invited back into the MasterChef kitchen to be part of a new series, MasterChef All Stars.
 Even though my stomach sank I quickly accepted the invitation and before I knew it I was cooking against MasterChef legends like Poh and Marion!
 It was a surreal experience being back in the competition, but it was a lot of fun and the biggest reward of all was winning $10,000 for my chosen charity Starlight Children’s Foundation.

-I also proudly support the following charities: Starlight Children’s Foundation, Ovarian Cancer Australia (Ambassador), Live Below the Line, The Alannah & Madeline Foundation.
+I also proudly support the following charities: Starlight Children’s Foundation, Ovarian Cancer Australia (Ambassador), Live Below the Line, The Alannah & Madeline Foundation, The Lukehemia Foundation.